merkle-open/NitroNetSitecore/docs/samples.md

 }
 ```

 For direct values like `title` there needs to be property, for the `footer-link-list` component not.
+At this point the controller gets invoked directly.

+If you want to cache the `footer-link-list` component specifically you need to create a Controller Rendering called *FooterLinkList* (hyphens and case sensitivity can be ignored) in Sitecore.
+Now, the rendering pipeline gets invoked and you can set all the caching configurations for the component.
+Note that the `data` attribute is considered if you choose *Vary By Data*.

 #### 2) Create only one Controller for the parent component
 You can find the code example and explanations for this case [here](https://github.com/namics/NitroNet/blob/master/docs/samples.md#a-component-with-subcomponents).